How to Enhance your Botox Results

 Only the best medical spas offer Botox.
 That’s why of all national skincare providers LaserAway offers the broadest service options, including Botox.
 At LaserAway you can be sure you’ll receive the best treatment available.
 To meet the needs of discriminating clients, LaserAway staffs its clinics with only the most experienced medical professionals certified in administering laser and other dermatological procedures.

 We at LaserAway believe in using only the most cutting-edge laser technology and techniques to make your medical spa experience enjoyable.
 So don’t hesitate to contact us.
 You’ve got nothing to lose but your wrinkles.
-If you would like to learn more about LaserAway’s medical spa services or schedule a free, no obligation consultation, please email us at LaserAway.net or call us at (888) 965-2737.
+If you would like to learn more about LaserAway’s medical spa services or schedule a free, no-obligation consultation, please email us at LaserAway.com or call us at (888) 965-2737.